Vevilion/Mr.Fixer-bot/README.md

 # Mr.Fixer-bot

-A bot for my friends discord server
+A small discord bot I made for my friends discord server.

+Does contain a web scrapper